-7. What to do with the family-in-law?
+7. What do we do about the in-laws?

-The phrase that’s repeated at least three times in the Bible (first in the Genesis, then it’s mentioned by Christ and then by Paul in Ephesians”) is: “For this reason a man will leave his father and mother.”
+The phrase that’s repeated at least three times in the Bible (first in Genesis, then it’s mentioned by Christ and then by Paul in Ephesians”) is: “For this reason, a man will leave his father and mother.”
 The adequate distance, with the proper respect for the in-laws, will help establish the spousal peace.

 It doesn’t mean abandoning the parents.
 There has to be a middle point and that’s where virtue lies.
-But before we get married, we ought to understand that the in-law family will tend to be more in-law than family, and if they interfere with the couple’s intimacy, it can cause disaster!
+But before we get married, we ought to understand that the in-laws will tend to be more in-law than family, and if they interfere with the couple’s intimacy, it can cause disaster!

 8. And, the financial issue?